Dr Helen A Brough

 Helen has published a textbook on Paediatrics (Rapid Paediatrics and Child Health).
 She has published original research on the way children become allergic to peanut and new biomarkers for peanut allergy.
 She was awarded the BSACI Barry Kay Award, for research in Paediatric Allergy, in 2013.
 Helen has written reviews on active management and prevention of food allergies, the use of antihistamines in children, and dietary management of peanut allergy.
 She chairs the atopic eczema guideline group for the British Society of Allergy and Clinical Immunology Standards of Care Committee.

 Helen regularly presents research, and the latest developments in allergy, at national and international seminars and conventions.
 An honorary Senior Lecturer at King’s College London, she teaches on both the Paediatric MSc and Immunology MSc course, the Allergy Academy and the Centre of Excellence course for international fellows.
-Helen set up an educational programme for primary care as part of the community based Children’s Allergy services and organises the Annual Meeting for the British Society of Allergy and Clinical Immunology.
+Helen set up an educational programme for primary care as part of the community based Children’s Allergy services.